shayanderson/jax/README.md

 #### Setting up a Jax Server
 Setting up a Jax server that is capable of listening for ajax client requests is simple.
-For example, create a file `ajax-server.php` in your project directory, then add the following code
+For example, create a file `/ajax-server.php` in your project directory, then add the following code
 ```php
 use Jax\Server;